 Of course, it is {\em a priori} unclear what ``sufficiently small'' means in this case, as the answer would require knowledge of both $\P$ and $\alpha$.
 Without this information, the splitting operation should be understood as a limiting procedure.

-For a better understanding, we take a dual perspective and look at the set $\mathcal L$ of all {\em measures} $\mu$ which respect the Expected Shortfall constraint, i.e., which satisfy the inequality $\mu(A)\le \es_\alpha^\P(\ind_A)$ for all events $A\in\Sigma$.
+Now we take a dual perspective and look at the set $\mathcal L$ of all {\em measures} $\mu$ which respect the ES constraint, i.e., which satisfy the inequality $\mu(A)\le \es_\alpha^\P(\ind_A)$ for all events $A\in\Sigma$.
 We will call such a set a {\em supporting set}.
-Thus, if $\P(A)$ is sufficiently small, we also have
+Thus, if $\P[A]$ is sufficiently small, we also have

 This suggests that the measure $\frac 1{1-\alpha}\P$ could be the {\em least upper bound} (the supremum) of the set $\mathcal L$ in the space of measures.
 We shall not only confirm this conjecture, but in a nutshell show that suprema of such supporting sets can in many cases be used to elicit $\P$.
-Moreover, if it is unknown whether a functional is law invariant, but an atomless measure can be computed as a supremum as above, then the probability measure associated by normalisation is the only candidate for which we have to check law invariance.
+Moreover, if it is unknown whether a functional is law invariant, but an atomless measure can be computed as a supremum as above, then the probability measure obtained by normalisation is the only candidate for which law invariance needs to be checked.

 In summary, we shall establish a clear dual link between large classes of functionals and their reference probabilities, including the observation that the latter are ``dual'' and not ``primal objects''.